Locate healthcare providers and researchers who have knowledge of your condition.

 National Organization for Rare Disorders (NORD)

 The National Organization for Rare Disorders (NORD) serves as the sponsor of Rare Disease Day in the United States, working with EURORDIS and other national sponsors around the world.
 NORD hosts the official Rare Disease Day US website, where it provides resources such as a press kit and suggested activities for organizations, schools or universities, companies, and individuals.
-For Rare Disease Day 2014, NORD is helping organize awareness events within states across the U.S.
+For Rare Disease Day 2014, NORD helped organize awareness events within states across the U.S.

 Global Genes Project is a leading rare and genetic disease patient advocacy organization led by Team RARE (Rare advocacy, Awareness, Research, Education) and promotes the needs of the rare and genetic disease community under a unifying symbol of hope – the Blue Denim Genes RibbonTM.